Ryan852258/Multi-Value-Dictionary/README.md

 ## Usage
 Requires [Python 3.8](https://www.python.org/downloads/)

-To run the application double click on mvd_app.py in Windows or use the following commands
+To run the application double click on mvd_app.py in Windows or use one of the following commands:
 ### Windows
 ```
 python mvd_app.py